 While many white oak floors use a narrow plank, it is available in a wider oak plank variety, like this European white oak floor.
 Sanded smooth and given a whitewash finish, this white oak floor fits in well with contemporary commercial settings.

 When brushed or antiqued, the grain of the white oak becomes more pronounced, achieving a rustic look to the wood flooring.
 You can clearly see the grey and brown tones of the rustic white oak wood here, which help emphasize the grain even more and pick up many of the warmer tones in the room.

 White oak left in its natural state has a warmth to it that rivals other woods, but with a little more character to the grain.
 This traditional white oak wide plank floor shows off the beauty of the grain perfectly, while allowing the natural color of the wood to shine.

 This reclaimed white oak floor has been sanded smooth and given a clear finish to let its age, patina, and wear marks show.
 The floor has a lot of subtle variation and character from years of use, while the new sanding and finish helps it fit in well with this transitional kitchen.

 This reclaimed white oak floor is being used as an accent with some bricks.
 The grain, color and character of the wood are the ideal complement to the worn bricks, while the color of the wood has just enough of a cool undertone to add some contrast and keep the area from getting too bland.

 Consider White Oak Flooring for Your Space

-There are few wood floors that are as versatile, durable, and character filled as white oak.
+There are few wood flooring options that are as versatile, durable and character-filled as white oak.
 Whether you choose new wood flooring or you want the character of a reclaimed wood floor, white oak can elevate the style of your home or commercial space effortlessly.
 Consider the beauty of white oak flooring for your interior design to capture these benefits for yourself.